danielcorin/blog/content/posts/2024/evals-unit-testing-for-lms.md

 `generate_birthday_card` in production and then `contains_toxic_language` on its output.
 We could report stats on approximate % of toxic responses.
 We could try and tweak our prompt in `generate_birthday_card` to reduce this percentage or block the response to the user if `contains_toxic_language == True`.
+It seems like the library (or OpenAI API itself) may even help with this.

-At scale with this approach, there will be both false positives and negatives.
+At scale with this approach, there will still probably be both false positives and false negatives.
 Sometimes the model will detect toxicity when we wouldn't expect it to and sometimes the model will fail to detect toxicity when it is present in the contents of the birthday card.
 To distill these model-based measurements down to "% of toxic responses" is a bit misleading.
 There can be errors at either step, which can compound error in the reporting of "% of toxic responses", which is decided entirely by the model.

 Lastly, it's likely possible to do prompt injection in a way that produces toxic output when calling `generate_birthday_card` and "fools" the model when it runs